Daniel Parker (artist): Robert A. Funk

 While on a hunting trip in 1989 at Taylor Ranch in Colorado, Parker met Oklahoma City businessman Robert A. Funk.
 After Funk discovered that Parker was a wildlife artist, he asked Parker if he had any examples of his work to show him.
 It just so happened that the artist had an elk bust sculpture called Perfection in his truck and, after showing it to Funk, a sale was consummated on the spot for the sculpture.
 Parker would meet Funk again at the C. M. Russell Art Show in 1999 and some years later he suggested to Funk that he could design a sculpture of a Clydesdale horse to be given as an award to exemplary employees of Funk's Express Employment Professionals company in Oklahoma City.
 A deal was struck between the two that resulted in Parker casting a now sold out 50-piece edition called Express Ranch Clydesdale.
 Over time, Funk has added several more Parker sculptures to his collection, including a monumental bronze elk sculpture for the entrance to his New Mexico ranch.

+Meredith Hodges

+Parker was hired in 2024 by Meredith Hodges, the adopted daughter of cartoonist Charles M. Schulz, on a $950,000 contract to produce a life-size bronze sculpture of a mule pack train.
+Hodges intends to display the piece in her Colorado museum.
+She also contracted Parker to make a life-size mule head maquette in bronze.